Use the FormAssembly Lightning Component in Salesforce Experience Cloud

 For FormAssembly App version 2.4 or Lower:

 You will need to complete the new package setup process introduced in version 2.15 up to the current version.
-You can access the documentation on how to install FormAssembly for AppExchange here.
+Documentation on how to install FormAssembly for AppExchange is here.

 For FormAssembly App version 2.34 (current version):